dangilman/LensLikelihood-/README.rst

 You can then evaluate the likelihood, or sample from it.
 See the example notebooks "inference_5D" and "folding_in_priors" for usage examples.

-In order to use this package, you'll also need to clone this repository, which handles the joint likelihood computation and plotting routines: https://github.com/dangilman/trikde
+In order to use this package, you'll also need to clone this repository: https://github.com/dangilman/trikde, which handles the joint likelihood computation and plotting routines:

 Python Boilerplate contains all the boilerplate you need to create a Python package.